veqqq/FinanceSDK/README.md

 - check #todos in the code

 - postgres access funcs

-- go CLI get basic info from db?
+    - test inserts in jsontopostgres
+        - intraday might be broken, unsure

 - go program to update based on job queue
     - check lastupdateds to populate jobqueue
     - then update
+- go CLI get basic info from db?
 - manage secrets better

 - bash install script